-and the equation \ref{equation vu} splits into a condition for function $k(u)$
+and the equation (\ref{equation vu}) splits into a condition for function $k(u)$

-where $ C_{0} $ is a constant and linear second order elliptic PDE with known coefficients whose solution always exists.
+where $ C_{0} $ is an arbitrary constant and a linear second order elliptic PDE with known coefficients whose solution always exists.

-Now, let us determine the algebraic types of important tensors characterizing our solution.
-We would like our solution to be of reasonable generality which can be checked based on Petrov or Segre classification.
+Now, let us determine the algebraic type of important tensors characterizing our solution.
+We would like our solution to be of a reasonable generality which can be checked based on Petrov or Segre classification.
 We will use the following tetrad ($i$ is an imaginary unit)

 There are three nonvanishing Weyl scalars in this frame

 where

 We use the classification process described in \cite{Zakhary} which is based on \cite{Penrose} and can be used for arbitrary tetrad.
 Computing the invariants